Common Washing Machine Drainage Problems

 Standpipe and Drain Line Issues

 Problems with your home's plumbing infrastructure can masquerade as washing machine issues.
 A standpipe that's too short, improperly vented, or lacks adequate diameter can cause water to back up during the drain cycle.
-The standpipe should be 18-30 inches tall with a 2-inch diameter to handle the washing machine's flow rate.
+Under current International Plumbing Code (IPC) and Uniform Plumbing Code (UPC) requirements, the standpipe must be at least 2 inches in diameter and extend a minimum of 18 inches above the trap, with maximum heights ranging from 30 to 42 inches depending on the code edition adopted in your jurisdiction.

 Clogs in the main drain line that serve multiple fixtures will cause your washing machine to drain slowly or back up entirely.
 If you notice slow drains in other fixtures like sinks or toilets, the problem is likely in your home's plumbing system rather than the appliance itself.